samanxsy/docker-compose-task/README.md

 [ALERT]    (1) : config : Fatal errors found in configuration.
 ```
 - Solution
-    - Adding a blank line at the end of the haproxy.cfg file (Seriously)
+    - Added a blank line at the end of the haproxy.cfg file (Seriously)

 3. Invalid address:
 ```